Stable photon orbits in stationary axisymmetric spacetimes with an electromagnetic field and a cosmological constant: Circular photon orbits in Reissner--Nordstr o m--(anti-)de Sitter spacetimes

 ECPOs of the RN(a)dS spacetime satisfy $\dot{r} = 0 = \ddot{r}$, i.e., $\mathcal{R}(u) = 0 = \mathcal{R}^{\prime}(u)$.
 An orbit is stable if $\mathcal{R}^{\prime \prime}(u) < 0$.
 Thus, the problem of classifying the ECPOs of the RN(a)dS spacetime reduces to that of classifying the repeated roots of the quartic \eqref{eqn:ecpo_quartic}.

 We seek values of the impact parameter $b$ that correspond to repeated roots of the polynomial $\mathcal{R}(u)$; these can be found by setting $\Delta_{u} (\mathcal{R}) = 0$ and solving for $b$, where $\Delta_{u}$ denotes the discriminant with respect to $u$.
-Phase boundaries in the $\left( q^{2}, \ell \right)$-plane can then be obtained by looking at the discriminant of $\Delta_{u} (\mathcal{R})$ with respect to $b$.
+Phase boundaries in the $( q^{2}, \ell )$-plane can then be obtained by looking at the discriminant of $\Delta_{u} (\mathcal{R})$ with respect to $b$.
 Remarkably, this factorises as

-where, intriguingly, $\mathcal{B}\left( q^{2}, \ell \right)$ is the quantity introduced in \eqref{eqn:horizon_discriminant}, whose sign determines whether the RN(a)dS solution describes a black hole or a naked singularity.
+where, intriguingly, $\mathcal{B} ( q^{2}, \ell )$ is the quantity introduced in Eq.~\eqref{eqn:horizon_discriminant}, whose sign determines whether the RN(a)dS solution describes a black hole or a naked singularity.

-Phase boundaries in the $\left( q^{2}, \ell \right)$-plane are given by setting the right-hand side of Eq.~\eqref{eqn:ECPO_discriminant} to zero, which occurs when $q^{2} = 0$, $q^{2} = 9/8$, or $\mathcal{B}\left( q^{2}, \ell \right) = 0$.
-These phase boundaries intersect at the points $\left( q^{2}, \ell \right) = \left( 0, 1/27 \right)$ and $\left( q^{2}, \ell \right) = \left( 9/8, 2/27 \right)$.
+Phase boundaries in the $( q^{2}, \ell )$-plane are given by setting the right-hand side of Eq.~\eqref{eqn:ECPO_discriminant} to zero, which occurs when $q^{2} = 0$, $q^{2} = 9/8$, or $\mathcal{B} ( q^{2}, \ell ) = 0$.
+These phase boundaries intersect at the points $( q^{2}, \ell ) = ( 0, 1/27 )$ and $( q^{2}, \ell ) = ( 9/8, 2/27 )$.

-Fig.~\ref{fig:charge_cosmo_phase_diagram} shows the phase diagram for ECPOs of the RN(a)dS family of spacetimes in the $(q^{2}, \ell)$-plane.
+Figure \ref{fig:charge_cosmo_phase_diagram} shows the phase diagram for ECPOs of the RN(a)dS family of spacetimes in the $( q^{2}, \ell )$-plane.
 As described above, region I corresponds to black holes, and regions II--IV correspond to naked singularities.
-In region I, there is one unstable ECPO.
-There are no ECPOs in region II or IV.
-Region III admits a pair of ECPOs, the innermost of which is stable.
+In region I, there is one unstable ECPO; there are no ECPOs in region II or IV; region III admits a pair of ECPOs, the innermost of which is stable.

-A more comprehensive study of null geodesic motion in the RN(a)dS spacetime is presented by Stuchl\'{i}k \& Hled\'{i}k in Ref.~\cite{StuchlikHledik2002}.
-ECPOs in the more general Kerr--Newman--(a)dS (KN(a)dS) family of spacetimes, which includes the RN(a)dS geometry as a subclass, are studied in more detail in Ref.~\cite{StuchlikHledik2000}.
+A more comprehensive study of null geodesic motion in the RN(a)dS spacetime is presented by Stuchl\'{i}k and Hled\'{i}k in Ref.~\cite{StuchlikHledik2002}.
+ECPOs in the more general Kerr--Newman--(a)dS [KN(a)dS] spacetimes, which include the RN(a)dS geometry as a special case, are studied in more detail in Ref.~\cite{StuchlikHledik2000}.
 For a discussion of the extremal KNadS case, see Ref.~\cite{TangOngWang2017}.